 RSSAC

-18. How are RSSAC and RZERC related to one another?
+18. How are RSSAC and RZERC related?
 Is the RZERC a subset of the RSSAC?

 The Root Server System Advisory Committee (RSSAC) and the Root Zone Evolution Review Committee (RZERC) are separate committees within ICANN, although there are liaisons between them and individuals may serve on both committees.